kite-sdk/kite/cdk-data/src/site/markdown/guide.md

 control, backup policies, and so forth.
 A dataset repository is represented by instances of the `com.cloudera.cdk.data.DatasetRepository` interface in the Data module.
-An instance of a `DatasetRepository` acts as a factory for datasets, supplying methods for creating, loading, and dropping datasets.
+An instance of a `DatasetRepository` acts as a factory for datasets, supplying methods for creating, loading, and deleting datasets.
 Each dataset belongs to exactly one dataset repository.
-There's no built in support for moving or copying datasets bewteen repositories.
+There's no built in support for moving or copying datasets between repositories.
 MapReduce and other execution engines can easily provide copy functionality, if desired.

 _DatasetRepository Interface_